 You’d be surprised how many products women use for vaginal dryness that aren’t actually approved for intra-vaginal use; they’re only intended for use outside the body.
 Additionally, lubes with flavors, warming or tingling elements, scents, etc. can cause reactions, and added sugars for flavoring can increase your risk of a yeast infection, so check the label and proceed with caution.

-To be sure you’re OK to insert the product vaginally, check that it’s certified for intra-vaginal use, like Gennev Intimate Moisture for painful sex.
+To be sure you’re OK to insert the product vaginally, check that it’s certified for intra-vaginal use, like Gennev Comfort for painful sex and vaginal dryness.
 Internally safe lubricant can alleviate painful sex experienced after pregnancy, or symptoms often experienced throughout menopause due to estrogen dominance or estrogen loss.

 We’re really glad you asked that question!
 Many women we’ve talked to don’t really get why you need lubrication for solo play.
 First, to answer your question, yes: If it’s safe for sex, it’s certainly safe for masturbation.
 But again, check the label if you intend to use it internally.